RedisLabs/redislabs-docs/content/rc/administration/system-logs.md

 {{<image filename="images/rc/icon-database-list-sort-ascending.png" alt="Use the arrows in the list header to sort the list." >}}{{< /image >}} {{<image filename="images/rc/icon-database-list-sort-descending.png" alt="The direction of the arrow corresponds to the direction of the sort." >}}{{< /image >}}
     Select the arrow icon to change the sort order.
 You can only sort by one field at a time.

-* Use the export all button displayed in the top right of the page to export all logs as a CSV file for use in other systems and programs.
+* Use the **Export all** button to export all logs as a CSV file for use in other systems and programs.

   {{<image filename="images/rc/system-logs-export.png" alt="Use the export all button in the top right to export all logs to a CSV file">}}{{< /image >}}